-TICO must use a recognized online tendering portal for open competitive Procurements with a Procurement Value at or above \$25,000 for all goods and \$75,000 for services.
+TICO must use electronic tendering for open competitive Procurements with a Procurement Value at or above \$25,000 for goods and at or above \$75,000 for services.

 10.3 Bid Response Time

 Generally, sufficient time will be given to vendors to prepare and submit bid responses, taking into account all relevant factors such as, but not limited to, time needed by the vendor to properly disseminate the information, complexity, risk, seasonality, and best practices within the relevant industry.